dbj-data/dbj-fwk/README.md

 &copy; 2020 by dbj@dbj.org

-> Purpose is to encapsulate and decouple SEH handling
+> Purpose is to encapsulate and decouple, top level SEH handling

 ## Usage

 This is VS static lib project.
-Currently it is to be used from console apps.
 To use it you just need to provide implementation of one function (and link the lib of course):

 ```cpp